adriamooney/caring-spruce-41061/src/pages/index.md

           huge gaps in meeting customer expectations.***

-          Instead, leverage your customers' purchasing habits to make recommendations.
-No customer should be left wondering if their purchase will meet their expectations.
+          Leverage your customers' purchasing habits to make recommendations.

+          #### No customer should be left wondering if their purchase will meet
+          their expectations.

           Bhanga provides immediate recommendations to help your budistas answer